berenslab/MorphoPy/README.md

  - graphviz
  - pygraphviz

-Use brew to install graphviz, then add install option when using pip to install pygraphviz
+Use homebrew to install, if it is not installed you can do it from your terminal with this command:

+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Then you can easily install python and graphviz like this:

-	brew install graphviz
+	brew install python graphviz

+In the last step you need to build pygraphyviz with the installed graphviz library:

 	pip install pygraphviz –install-option=”–include-path=/usr/local/lib/graphviz/” –install-option=”–library-path=/usr/local/lib/graphviz”